MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windriver-pulsar-linux-on-minnowboard-turbot/docs/installing-windriver-pulsar-linux-on-minnowboard-turbot.md

 Your device node may be different.
 To determine what your device node is, refer to the output of the diskutil list command.

-5. Copy the certified image (.img file) onto your SD-Card or Flash Drive.
+5. Copy the certified image (.img file) onto your SD card or Flash Drive.

 On Windows, you can use the Win32 Disk Imager application or something similar.
 On Linux and Mac OS X, you can use the dd command or something similar.